opokatech/pomoduino2/README.md

 $ git submodules update --init # to fetch google tests/mock
 $ make test # to compile and run tests

-$ make debug # to build a debug version (see below)
+$ make lcd-debug # to build a debug version (see below)
-$ make serial # to build a debug version with UI_Serial instead of UI_Full
+$ make serial-debug # to build a debug version with UI_Serial instead of UI_Full
 ```

 ### Some explanations

-To compile I used [ino].
+To compile I used arduino-mk.
 I really recommend that as an alternative to the
 official IDE - especially if you would like to:
 - use your favourite text editor,
 - be able to easily adjust compile options